Rating:

 The Bottom Line

-Judging by its ingredients alone, Mulligan Stew Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Mulligan Stew looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.